 Unless the company is genuinely insolvent, service of a statutory demand or a bankruptcy notice will often lead to payment (or an arrangement for payment).
 For a company that is genuinely insolvent, it will inevitably lead to liquidation (company) either by a company creditor or by the company’s shareholders.
 In our experience, debts generally continue to mount while insolvent companies are left to their own devices.
 This means that, the longer the period of insolvency, the less creditors are likely to recover.
-During the liquidation process you will need to gain the consent of an insolvency/recovery specialist firm such as McDonald Vague Limited to consent to act as liquidators of the company.
+During the liquidation process you will need to gain the consent of a Licensed Insolvency Practitioner at an insolvency/recovery specialist firm such as McDonald Vague Limited to consent to act as liquidators of the company.
 If you want to choose the company’s liquidators, the liquidators’ consent to act needs to be with the Court before the liquidation order is made.

 If the liquidator does not realise a recovery for creditors (i.e. there are no realisable assets before or after taking into account secured and preferential claims) or is only able to realise a partial recovery for creditors, the only recovery option still available may be to pursue a personal guarantee, if this was gained during the business relationship or as part of a compromise or settlement.

 Claims for payment of undisputed debts against individuals (e.g. sole traders and guarantors) can be made by way of ordinary proceedings or summary judgment proceedings in the District Court or High Court.
 We recommend that you get legal advice before issuing proceedings against a guarantor.